In this article

 Fraudulent business expenses

-This is when employees request payment for business expenses they didn't actually incur.
+This is when employees request payment for business expenses they never incurred.
 For instance, the employee might provide a receipt for a luxury dinner at a high-end restaurant when they actually dined at a more affordable establishment.
-They may also submit false receipts for expenses like taxi rides, claiming they used a taxi service when they actually used public transportation.
+They may also submit false receipts for expenses like taxi rides, claiming they used a taxi service when they used public transportation.

 Personal expenses